jacksonmalms/create-azure-vm/README.md

 <img src="https://i.imgur.com/xLnxt4L.png"/>
 </p>
 <p>
 Select the resource group that the VMs are in, mine is "RG-LAB-02".
-Then hit next, it will then check to see if the resources are movable (it will be), and then wait a few minutes as it will take a while.
+Then hit next, it will then check to see if the resource is movable (it will be), and then wait a few minutes as it will take a while.
 Then get to the review section and apply the move.
 Again, this will take a few minutes.

 After that go back to the Network Watcher page and go to the Topology section and it should now show up!